Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 Deprecated improvements of the advanced search elements
 -------------------------------------------------------

-The default advanced search form is improved mainly for the element "property" to support multiple properties, many more search types, and multiple values.
+The default advanced search form was improved mainly for the element "property" to support multiple properties, many more search types, and multiple values.
+This improvement was removed in order to keep standard queries without the module.
+The upgrade process of the module converted all these queries into "filter", but you may check if some remain.

-For example you can search for dcterms:creator and dcterms:contributor at the same time, and search for strings that look like "bossuet" and "ralelais", and only for data type literal:
+In previous versions, before version 3.4.59, it was possible to search for dcterms:creator and dcterms:contributor at the same time, and search for strings that look like "bossuet" and "ralelais", and only for data type literal:

 ```
 property[0] => [